Epping Historical Society

 Note: The schedule is subject to change without notice.
 You can access the CWRT-NH website for the current schedule.
 If a meeting is cancelled, a notice will be put on ETV.

-- July & August ~ no meeting - summer break
+- July & August ~ no meetings - summer break

 - September 15, 2017 ~ Christopher Gwinn (Chief of Interpretation and Education at Gettysburg National Military Park) topic - TBD